I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Instructions

-Paint all your wood pieces with two coats of white semi-gloss before assembly.
-Trust me on this — painting flat pieces first saves you so much frustration later.
+Paint all wood pieces with two coats of white semi-gloss BEFORE assembly.
+Just trust me on this one.
+Painting your flat pieces first will save you so much frustration later.

-Attach the corner posts to the base frame using metal L-brackets, like the ones visible in the image.
-Secure them tight.
-Space your black metal bar rods at 3-inch intervals along each side panel, drilling pilot holes top and bottom so the wood doesn’t split.
-Slide each rod in and secure with screws.
+Attach the corner posts to the bottom of the frame using metal L-brackets (like the ones shown below).
+Make sure they are tight.
+Attach your black metal bar rods every 3 inches along each side panel.
+Drill pilot holes into the top and bottom of the wood to avoid splitting it.
+Slide the bar rods into the holes and attach with screws.

-Secure the top frame last, using L-brackets on the interior corners to keep everything square.
-A level tool confirms your structure is true before anything dries permanently.
+Secure the top frame last.
+We used L-brackets on the interior corners to keep things square, and a level to make sure everything was true before anything started to dry and set up.

-If you want a door, add a small hinged panel using the same metal rod design on one short side — it keeps the look consistent.
+If you’d like a door, you can add a small hinged panel on one side with the same metal rod design on one of the short sides of the face.

 Seal the stained floor panel with two coats of polyurethane.
-It makes cleanup after muddy paws a literal wipe-and-done situation.
+It makes for a clean-up after muddy paws a wipe-and-done.

 📸 Photo credit: Instagram @homesweetstickelmaier